Chamarajendra Wadiyar X

 Chamarajendra Wadiyar X (22 February 1863 – 28 December 1894) was the twenty-third Maharaja of Mysore between 1868 and 1894.

-Adoption and accession
+Early life

-Chamarajendra Wadiyar X was born in the old palace in Mysore on 22 February 1863, as the third son of Sardar Chikka Krishnaraj Urs of the Bettada-Kote Urs branch.
+Chamarajendra Wadiyar X was born in the old palace in Mysore on 22 February 1863, as the third son of Sardar Chikka Krishnaraj Urs of the Bettada-Kote Urs branch of the Wadiyar dynasty.
 His father died about a week before his birth.
-His mother, Rajkumari Putammani Devi, was the eldest daughter of Maharaja Krishnaraja Wodeyar III.
-Following the failure of a male heir, Krishnaraja Wodeyar III decided to adopt Chamarajendra.
-The adoption was done on 18 June 1865 and was recognised by the Government of British India on 16 April 1867.
+His mother, Rajkumari Putammani Devi, was the eldest daughter of Krishnaraja Wadiyar III, then Maharaja of Mysore.
+As the king did not have a male heir, he adopted Chamarajendra as his official heir on 18 June 1865, which was later recognised by the British Raj on 16 April 1867.

-Krishnaraja Wadiyar III died on 27 March 1868, and Chamarajendra Wadiyar X ascended the throne at the royal palace, Mysore, on 23 September 1868.
-However, since 1831, the Kingdom of Mysore had been under the direct administration of the Raj via Mysore Commission which had earlier deposed Krishnaraja Wodeyar III on allegations of misrule.
-Later, the Privy Council of the United Kingdom ordered the reversal of the Company's decision to annexe Mysore.
-By an instrument of rendition in 1881, the princely state of Mysore was reconstituted and restored to the Wadiyar dynasty.
-Chamarajendra Wadiyar X was groomed by the British to take charge of the administration.
-He was officially handed the reins of governance on.